 How Can I Save Money While Shopping Early?

-Say goodbye to Black Friday.
+Say goodbye to Black Friday and Cyber Monday.
 Retailers are pivoting to online sales, which will span weeks instead of days.
-But they aren’t going to push Black Friday sales back to September!
-If you want to cash in on some discounts while shopping early, you’ll have to make a list of potential Christmas presents and track them online.
+These sales will begin in October, so if you want to cash in on some discounts while shopping early, you’ll have to make a list of potential Christmas presents and track them online.

 The simplest money-saving tool is your Amazon wishlist.
 Amazon will notify you every time an item on your wishlist goes on sale, which is helpful in the months leading up to Christmas.
-You can also use simple browser extensions like Wikibuy or Honey to automatically apply coupons to purchases or send you notifications when something cool goes on sale.
+You can also use a simple browser extension like Honey to automatically apply coupons to purchases or send you notifications when something cool goes on sale.